Skip to main content

 • Consider this: If your goal is a full dance floor, you may want to consider including some music that isn’t necessarily your favorite, but may cater to some of your other guests, the older guests, for example.

 • An hour of music is about 15 songs.
-Not every song needs to be choosen but it is good to make plenty of requests so we can gauge your style of music.
-About 40-50 pre-party requests is normal.
-More requests is better.
+Not every song needs to be chosen but it is good to make plenty of requests so we can gauge your style of music.
+About 40-50 pre-party requests are normal.
+More requests are better.

 • Must-play and play-if-possible lists are handy when choosing more songs.
 In that case some songs may not get played or may be mixed into the dinner music list.
 But we will do our best to clear any questionable requests with you beforehand.
-Ask about our in real time playlist editor option.
+Ask about our real-time playlist editor option.

 • Make sure the entertainment is close to the dance floor, normally near the bridal table works best.
 Don’t forget to plan for speakers.
 Seating people too close to speakers does make a difference in guest happiness.
 Older people normally prefer not to be close to speakers.